RamiresOliv/cobalt/README.md

 # 🔵 Cobalt

-_"That one programming language"_
+_"That one programming language"_<br>
-Being open source, make easy to set up your own commands and edit them.
+Being open source, make easy to set up your own commands and edit them.<br>
-And planned to be an easy way to control values or just to be simple to get user logical input and receive it's inputs.
+And planned to be an easy way to control values or just to be simple to get user logical input and receive it's inputs.<br>
 This language has started in [Roblox](https://www.roblox.com/games/97398140739060/).
-Now it's here!
+Now it's here!<br>
 Able to, manage http requests, JSON, variables, file system, math and more.

 ## 🌙 Lua

 You should have lua installed.
 If not, we have lua 5.4 for you!
+Located at `bin`<br>
-Located at `bin` But remember to install it and add it at `PATH` env.
+But remember to install it and add it at `PATH` env.<br>
 Install from [here](https://www.lua.org/download.html)

 ## 💻 Usage

-first of all, you just need to run the cobalt.exe to execute any `.ct` file. depending on the situation, you may use `cobalt.lua` directly, it will push all the sequence at `src`
+first of all, you just need to run the cobalt.exe to execute any `.ct` file.<br>
+depending on the situation, you may use `cobalt.lua` directly, it will push all the sequence at `src`

 #### - Terminal examples: